dvilinsky/testermatch-client/README.md

 # Running the Project
 1. Ensure that the [backend service](https://github.com/dvilinsky/testermatch) is up and running.
 2. Install [gradle](https://gradle.org/install/)
 3. Run gradlew clean build.
+If you are on linux, you may get the error: "./gradlew: Permission denied".
+If so, change the file permissions with `chmod +x gradlew`
 4. This will create the jar at `build/libs/testermatch-client-1.0-SNAPSHOT.jar`.
 Run this jar with `java -jar build/libs/testermatch-client-1.0-SNAPSHOT.jar`
 5. Client will be accessible on the command line.